huzaifazahid888/mcp23s17-io-expander-driver/README.md

 # MCP23S17 I/O Expander Driver for STM32

-A lightweight C driver for the **Microchip MCP23S17** 16-bit SPI I/O expander, designed for STM32 microcontrollers using the STM32 HAL SPI interface.
+A lightweight C driver for the Microchip MCP23S17 16-bit SPI I/O expander, built for STM32 using the HAL SPI interface.
+This is just the driver itself (`.c`/`.h`), meant to be dropped into an existing STM32 project rather than a full standalone example project.
+I'm using it in my own STM32F407 project alongside it.

-The driver provides a simple API for initializing the device, configuring GPIO directions, and reading or writing the I/O ports.
+The API is intentionally minimal: initialize the device, set GPIO direction on Port A/B, and read or write those ports.

----

 ## Features

 - STM32 HAL SPI interface
-- Supports MCP23S17 hardware addressing
+- Supports MCP23S17 hardware addressing, so multiple devices can share the same SPI bus
-- Configure Port A and Port B directions
+- Configure direction for Port A and Port B independently
-- Read GPIO Port A and Port B
+- Read and write both GPIO ports
-- Write GPIO Port A and Port B
-- Supports multiple MCP23S17 devices on the same SPI bus using hardware addressing
-- Simple and lightweight implementation
+- Small, dependency-free implementation

----

-## Repository Structure
+## Repo structure

 ```text
 .